SergeyVlSorokin/NewEraProgramingIdeas/README.md

 ### Keep documentation in sync with code
 - If we keep syncing code with documentation (which provides top-level context on what this code should do and how it should be organised) in both directions, than we will have documentation which is allways up-to-date.
+-
+### have a tool to query requirements of parts of system
+should llm have a possibility to query specifications for a parts of code, which code that it is generated now should interoperate?

 # Target audience
 AI-enabled development of large software projects with good control by software engineers